 The sweaty intern doesn’t care for longer working hours.
 You want to advance yourself because right now you don’t have a lot of options.
 Getting the travel expenses paid is about all you can do, so you offer us to work for your food and whatever else you will need during your stay.
 We’d love to have you too and we will do all we can to advance your knowledge and experience.
 We will ask you to work with us during your stay, but don’t worry we won’t ask you to do more than you can handle although we will fill your days.
 Yes, we will also have conversations about society, about the system and culture, about life, about permaculture, about anything.
 We will explain what we do and why, we will think with you about your future options.
 If we like how things go we might invite you to stay longer than one month.

 The happy intern just comes to learn and not to work.
 To watch what’s going on and to have endless conversations about anything and everything.
 You are the more intellectual intern.
 The person who wants to work as a politician or an advisor or a designer after having learned how things work.
 We love it, ask us anything, let’s philosophise about life, about our system of civilization, about central banks and currencies, about nature, about resistance to the system, about… just about anything.
 We’re happy to have you, because it’s intriguing and it’s intellectually challenging.
-But you also have to feel that we’re pretty poor Colombian farmers, so we have to charge you 450 USD per week for your housing, your food, your transportation, and for our time and ideas.
+We charge you 450 USD per week for your housing, your food, your transportation, and for our time and ideas.
 And we will challenge you in our conversations!
 You’re very welcome because you will help us to help other people and to continue our work.
-Normal stay for happy interns is between one and four weeks.
-Longer stay is not possible,because after 4 weeks we have given you all we can and it’s time for you to move on.
+Normal stay for happy interns is between one and two weeks.
+Longer stay is not possible,because after 2 weeks we have given you all we can and it’s time for you to move on.

 Second is that we live in the Colombian countryside, that means we have a simple life.
 We have electrical power, but it fails regularly and sometimes it takes days before disruptions in service are restored.
 We have mobile internet, but especially during holidays there are many tourists in the area and the lines get clogged so we cannot get any data during these days.
 Our water is rainwater, hot water is solar, so in the night and during cloudy / rainy days we have only cold water.
 There is no cable TV.
 Living here is a bit like camping.